JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 This is a good option for things that we can't do with normal arrays, such having a multi-dimensional array in which each dimension can be of any type.

+To get a localized description of the last ADO error, call the wrapper function **AfxGetOleErrorInfo**.
+The wrapper function **AfxAdoGetErrorInfo** or the **GetErrorInfo** method won't work because they need an active connection to a database.

 #### Example

 ```